aldo-gutierrez/bitmasksorter/README.md

 # Mask Bit Sorters
-This project tests different ideas for sorting algorithms in Java.
+This project tests different ideas for sorting algorithms using a bitmask.

+This repository has the Java implementation.

 To see other language implementations see: